-The primary focus of our efforts to date has been, and we anticipate going forward will continue to be, movement toward and maintenance of a supply chain that uses exclusively CFSP-Compliant smelters and refiners.
-During 2016, we successfully worked with our suppliers to eliminate from our supply chain several identified noncompliant smelters/refiners.
-To further mitigate the risk that the conflict minerals in our products could benefit armed groups in the Covered Countries, we intend to continue our membership in the EICC and in the CFSI to define and improve best practices and build leverage over the supply chain in accordance with the OECD Guidance.
+The primary focus of our efforts to date has been movement toward and maintenance of a supply chain that uses exclusively RMAP-Conformant smelters and refiners and we anticipate our focus going forward will be to maintain such a supply chain.
+During 2017, we successfully worked with our suppliers to address, and/or eliminate from our supply chain, any identified noncompliant smelters/refiners.
+To further mitigate the risk that the conflict minerals in our products could benefit armed groups in the Covered Countries, we intend to continue our membership in the RBA and in the RMI to define and improve best practices and build leverage over the supply chain in accordance with the OECD Guidance.